eea/eea.eurostat.api.fme/building.md

 In order to build this package you will need:

 1. [`mdBook`](https://rust-lang.github.io/mdBook/) for building the help documentation
-1. The `fpkgr`-utility from Safe Software for building the .fpkg.
+1. The [`fme-packager`](https://github.com/safesoftware/fme-packager)-utility from Safe Software for building the .fpkg.

 On windows, something like following should work: